Hypersequent/tr-migration-tool/README.md

 - Parses and downloads all attachments referenced in test cases
 - Stores everything in `data/{CLIENT_NAME}.sqlite3`

 Depending on the size of your TestRail installation, this command can run from minutes to hours.

-On completion, you can compress the SQLite file:
+Compression runs automatically at the end.

+Once complete, transmit the compressed file `data/{CLIENT_NAME}.sqlite3.zst` to the QA Sphere team for importing.

+If you need to re-run compression manually:

 ```bash
 docker run --rm \